matty-plumski/MattsResBazSite/content/publication/conference-paper/index.md

     “Twin Peaks to return to TV in 2016” [http://www.rollingstone.com/tv/news/twin-peaks-to-return-to-tv-in-2016-20141006](http://www.rollingstone.com/tv/news/twin-peaks-to-return-to-tv-in-2016-20141006) (accessed February 15, 2015).

-[6.](#ftn-link-6) It’s also worth pointing out that the much anticipated opening episode of the show’s second season was titled “May the giant be with you.”
+<a name="ftn-6"><sup>6</sup></a> It’s also worth pointing out that the much anticipated opening episode of the show’s second season was titled “May the giant be with you.”

 *   [7.](#ftn-link-7)